Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 We refer to the set of six measurement effects (preparations) in this second experiment as the {\em fiducial} set.
 Our choice of which six waveplate settings to use in each of the fiducial sets is described in Appendix~\ref{sc:targetstates}.
-Our choice of which 1000 waveplate settings to use in order to try to densely sample the set of all preparations and measurements is also described there.
-(Note that although our knowledge of the quantum formalism informed both choices, our analysis of the experimental data does not presume the correctness of quantum theory.)
+Our choice of which 1000 waveplate settings to pair with these is also described there.
+Our choices are based on our expectation that the true GPT is close to quantum theory and the desire to densely sample the set of all preparations and measurements.
+(Note that although our knowledge of the quantum formalism informed our choices, our analysis of the experimental data does not presume the correctness of quantum theory.)
 In the end, we also implemented each of our six fiducial measurement effects on each of our six fiducial preparations, so that we had $m=n=1006$.

-We also add the unit measurement effect to our set of effects, and represent it in the first column of our data matrix.
-The six fiducial measurements make up the next six columns, and the six fiducial preparations make up the first six rows.
-We thereby arrange our data into a 1006$\times$1007 probability matrix $F$, with the big difference to the first experiment being that $F$ now has a 1000$\times$1000 submatrix of unfilled entries.
+We also add the unit measurement effect to our set of effects.
+We thereby arrange our data into a 1006$\times$1007 frequency matrix $F$, with the big difference to the first experiment being that $F$ now has a 1000$\times$1000 submatrix of unfilled entries.

 We perform an identical analysis procedure to the one described in Sec.~\ref{sc:estimatingDrealized}: for each $k$ in the candidate set of ranks, we seek to find the rank-$k$ matrix $\tilde{D}^{\rm realized}$ of best-fit to $F$.
 For the entries in the 1000$\times$1000 submatrix of $\tilde{D}^{\rm realized}$ corresponding to the unfilled entries in $F$, the only constraint in the fit is that each entry be in the range $[0,1]$, so that it corresponds to a probability.
-The results of this analysis are presented in Fig.~\ref{fg:rank}.
+The results of this analysis are presented in Fig.~\ref{fg:rank}(d)-(f).

-The $\chi^2$ goodness-of-fit test (Fig.~\ref{fg:rank}(d)) rules out the rank three model, and therefore all models with rank less than 3 as well.
-Calculating the AIC values for the maximum-likelihood rank 3, 4 and 5 models shows that the rank-4 model is the most likely among these to describe the data (Fig.~\ref{fg:rank}(e),(f)).
+The $\chi^2$ goodness-of-fit test (Fig.~\ref{fg:rank}(d)) rules out the rank-3 model, and therefore all models with rank less than 3 as well.
+Calculating the AIC scores for the maximum-likelihood rank 3, 4 and 5 models shows that the rank-4 model is the one among these that is most likely to describe the data (Fig.~\ref{fg:rank}(e),(f)).
 Indeed the relative probability of the rank 5 model is on the order of $10^{-414}$.